brian32768/react-test/README.md

-This little React project was created after reading some blog postings, it uses Parcel and that's not in my React books so I needed a sample for testing ideas.
+This little React project was created after reading some blog postings and becoming convinced React is a good idea, but I use Parcel and that's not in my React books so I needed a sample for testing React ideas with Parcel.

 ## Available Scripts